graemecaplen88/uilab-brand/brief.md

 ## Voice & copy
 - **Plain, declarative, local.** Short confident statements.
 Lead with the point.
   "A place for Logan to grow and succeed."
-"Here for Logan."
+"Translating emerging technology into local success."
 - Address the reader as **"you."** The product/org is **"UiLab."**
 - **Sentence case** for everything readable (headings, body, card titles).
   **ALL-CAPS mono** for eyebrows, names, roles, URLs, tags, metadata